crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/documentation.md

 Once you have made your local changes, open a pull request (PR).
 If your change is small or you're unfamiliar with git, you can [make your changes using Github web editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).

-In both cases, please make sure to include a meaningfull description in your PR to facilitate review and triage.
+In both cases, please make sure to include a meaningful description in your PR to facilitate review and triage.

 Once your change is accepted or further requested changes are made, it will be merged.